srackham/hindsite/doc/design-spec.md

 # Site language code.
 lang = "en"

-# Use this file if there is no /index.html file.
+# Build uses this to copy a file to /index.html (assuming you need it and it do not have it).
-# Implemented with brute-force copy.
+# The value is a file path (either absolute or relative to the build directory).
-homePage = "/indexes/blog/recent.html"
+homePage = "indexes/blog/recent.html"

 # Maximum number of recent index entries.
 maxRecent = 100